Azure Monitor Metrics overview

 |8/9/2017 8:16||1,110.2 Kbps|

-Network Throughput + two dimensions ("IP" and "Direction")
+Network throughput and two dimensions ("IP" and "Direction")

 |Timestamp||Dimension "IP"||Dimension "Direction"||Metric Value|